apify/apify-docs/sources/academy/platform/getting_started/creating_actors.md

 This template is a great starting point for web scraping as it extracts data from a single website.
 It uses [Axios](https://axios-http.com/docs/intro) for downloading the page content and [Cheerio](https://cheerio.js.org/) for parsing the HTML from the content.

-Let's see what exactly is inside of the **Start with JavaScript** template.
+Let's see what's inside the **Start with JavaScript** template.
 The main logic of the template lives in the `src/main.js` file.

 ```js
 // Axios - Promise based HTTP client for the browser and node.js (Read more at https://axios-http.com/docs/intro).